 If you have a great traditional recipe to share, that also happens to be healthy and vegetarian, feel free to send it over to firstname.lastname@example.org.
-We are also open to publish stories about traditional healthy foods, as well as guest articles from the professionals in the field of nutrition.
+We are also open to publishing stories about traditional healthy foods, as well as guest articles from the professionals in the field of nutrition.
 If it goes in line with our food philosophy and contribution guidelines, we’ll be more than happy to share it with our community of healthy eaters and healthy cooks.

 Here are the general guidelines for your reference:

-- All recipes have to be vegetarian or vegan, and should not use any processed or ready made ingredients, i.e. sauces, stock etc. It has to be prepared from scratch.
+- All recipes have to be vegetarian or vegan, and should not use any processed or ready-made ingredients, i.e. sauces, stock etc. It has to be prepared from scratch.
 Recipes should not contain processed sugar and refined (white) flour

 - Each recipe needs to have a small description of the dish, a least 3-5 sentences

 - If you submit a food story or a nutrition article, the minimum word count is 700 words.
 A recipe doesn’t have a minimum word count

 - If the recipe was published elsewhere, the description should be modified.
 All other articles have to be unique

 - Overly promotional articles will not be accepted